Cold War liberal: John F. Kennedy

-Henry Martin "Scoop" Jackson, first a representative and then senator from Washington State, is also widely recognized as a Cold War liberal.
-A Democrat, his political beliefs were characterized by support of civil rights, human rights, and safeguarding the environment, but he had an equally-strong commitment to oppose totalitarianism in general, particularly communism.
-Jackson and his legacy are acknowledged as having significant influence on neoconservatism.

-Zbigniew Brzezinski, Jimmy Carter's National Security Adviser, was a liberal Democrat and a committed anti-communist, favoring social justice while seeing world events in substantially Cold War terms.
-Additionally, according to Foreign Policy, "Brzezinski’s outlook was anti-Soviet, but he also insisted, like George Kennan before him, on the necessity of cultivating a strong West."

 Cold War liberalism and conservatism

 In the 1970s, Richard Nixon, Gerald Ford, and Jimmy Carter pursued a relative reduction of Cold War tensions through linkage policy and triangular diplomacy, while continuing to pressure the Soviet Union in key areas.
-The Carter Doctrine, which sought to oppose Soviet expansion toward the Persian Gulf, was expanded and altered by the "Reagan Corollary".
-Reagan believed that the United States should combat communism more directly with the Reagan Doctrine.
-He regarded the previous detentes a sign of vulnerability.
+The Carter Doctrine, which sought to oppose Soviet expansion toward the Persian Gulf, was expanded and altered by the Reagan Doctrine.
+As the United States president in the 1980s, Ronald Reagan believed that the United States should combat Communism more directly.
+He regarded the previous detentes, or the easing of strained relations between the United States and the Soviet Union, a sign of vulnerability.
 In 1991, two years after Reagan left office, the Cold War ended.
 His policies of preserving peace through strength and promoting advancement of democracy around the world had gained him significant foreign policy credibility.
-The conservative Reagan supported liberal democracy as a system compared to the authoritarian Soviet system, and his policies supported a "grand strategy" consistent with pressuring the Soviet Union.
+The American conservative Reagan supported liberal democracy as a system compared to the authoritarian Soviet system, and his policies supported a grand strategy consistent with pressuring the Soviet Union.